PCA Reduced Gaussian Mixture Models with Applications in Superresolution

-Note, that not all multivariate normal distributions are absolutely continuous, in particular, the covariance matrix must not be invertible.
+Note, that not all multivariate normal distributions are absolutely continuous, in particular, the covariance matrix is not necessarily invertible.
+However, for the rest of the paper, we focus on normal distributions with positive definite covariance matrices, which are invertible.
 A \emph{Gaussian mixture model} (GMM) is a random variable with probability density function

 For samples $\mathcal X = \{x_1,...,x_N\}$, the maximum likelihood (ML) estimator of the parameters ${\mathbf \alpha} = (\alpha_k)_{k=1}^K$, ${\mathbf \mu} = (\mu_k)_{k=1}^K$ and ${\mathbf \Sigma} = (\Sigma_k)_{k=1}^K$ of a GMM can be found by minimizing its \emph{negative log-likelihood function}